Do you want to know more?

 Buy | Sell | Grow

-Individual contributors might focus on short-term objectives such new sales initiatives, supplier consolidation, improving service outcomes or implementing more rigid process.
+Individual contributors might focus on short-term objectives such as new sales initiatives, supplier consolidation, improving service outcomes or implementing the more rigid process.
 Exec hiring requirements are often heavily shaped by pressing business challenges at the particular time of hiring and the circumstances by which the vacancy has arisen.
 The replacement of a top performer who has resigned and whose business was well run is often different to that of someone who’s been kicked out for failing to perform and leading a business unit in poor shape.

 At different times organisations will face different challenges such as: